What's Up Today: Thursday, December 15

 Wind Advisory in effect from December 16, 04:00 AM EST until December 16, 07:00 PM EST

-Today: Mostly cloudy, with a high near 44.
-Northeast wind 9 to 11 mph, with gusts as high as 24 mph.
+Today: Rain.
+High near 46.
+Windy, with an east wind 26 to 29 mph, with gusts as high as 46 mph.
+Chance of precipitation is 100%.
+New precipitation amounts between three quarters and one inch possible.

-Tonight: Rain, mainly after midnight.
-Low around 40.
-Breezy, with an east wind 13 to 22 mph, with gusts as high as 33 mph.
-Chance of precipitation is 90%.
-New precipitation amounts between a quarter and half of an inch possible.
+Tonight: Rain likely, mainly before 9pm.
+Cloudy, with a low around 38.
+Breezy, with a northeast wind 13 to 20 mph becoming west after midnight.
+Winds could gust as high as 33 mph.
+Chance of precipitation is 60%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 7-Day Weather forecast for Newport County | 3-day Surf Forecast for Rhode Island